romot-co/webcodecs-encoder/README.md

 A TypeScript library to encode video (H.264/AVC, VP9, VP8) and audio (AAC, Opus) using the WebCodecs API and mux them into MP4 or WebM containers.

+> **⚠️ Pre-Release Notice**
+> This library is currently in **pre-release** status (v0.1.0).
+While functional and tested, the API may change before reaching v1.0.0.
+We recommend testing thoroughly in your specific use case and pinning to the exact version until the stable release.

 ## Features

 - Encodes `VideoFrame` to H.264/AVC, VP9, or AV1 video.
 Use `addCanvasFrame` to pass a `HTMLCanvasElement` or `OffscreenCanvas` directly.